 The founders built a brand around a clear set of values which everyone in the business embodies and they still set the tone Yuppiechef’s unique team culture.
 Andrew personally responds to each an every customer survey.
 He also helps out in the contact center when needed.
 These may seem like small gestures, but they demonstrate that Yuppiechef’s leaders remain committed the brand, their customers and the employees who make the Yuppiechef experience something special.
 And it’s this secret ingredient that cannot be copied.

-Decoding the Customer is a customer experience podcast created and produced by Julia Ahlfeldt, CCXP.
+Decoding the Customer is a series of customer experience podcasts created and produced by Julia Ahlfeldt, CCXP.
 Julia is a customer experience strategist, speaker and business advisor.
-She is one of Southern Africa’s foremost experts in Customer Experience Management.
+Originally from the US, she is now one of Southern Africa’s foremost experts in Customer Experience Management.
 For more information about Julia’s services including her customer experience advisory consulting, click here.
-To hear other episodes of Decoding the Customer, click here.
+To hear other episodes of the CX podcast, Decoding the Customer, click here.